 This particular first aid kit is well reviewed.

-Click here to see the Gelert First Aid Kit on Amazon.
+Click here to see on Amazon.

 Perhaps overlooked by some.
 A small, lightweight whistle takes no space at all, and can make all the difference should you be unlucky enough to need to summon help.

-This mountain whistle is used by lots of hikers, and is rated highly, and certainly is classed as an ‘essential’.
+Used by lots of hikers, and is rated highly, and certainly is classed as an ‘essential’.

 Click here to see it on Amazon.